 Investment books I have read

-A reader recently asked me for a list of books that I’d recommend for other investors.
-Flattered that anyone would care what I though, I’ve decided to do a post on that very subject, and here it is.
+A reader recently asked me for a list of books that I’d recommend to other investors.
+Flattered that anyone would care what I thought, I’ve decided to do a post on that very subject, and here it is.
 This is a list of the books and studies that have most influenced my thinking so far, both positively and negatively.

 Secrets for Profit in Bull and Bear Markets (Stan Weinstein)